-Dialogflow Enterprise Edition is ideal for businesses that need Google Cloud Platform’s enterprise-grade reliability guarantees, compliance and customer support.
+Dialogflow Enterprise Edition is the recommended option for businesses as it provides Google Cloud Platform's enterprise-grade reliability guarantees, compliance, and customer support.
 For more information about different editions, see Dialogflow Editions.

 Do I have to pay if I use the Google Assistant (Actions on Google) integration?

 Requests from the Google Assistant and Actions on Google are not counted against any quota limits and are exempt from any charge on Standard Edition.

 If you are using Enterprise Edition, Google Assistant requests are counted as text interaction queries and are eligible to be covered under the SLA.